craigahobbs/hobbs-family-cookbook/recipes/DreamBars.md

 Remove from the oven, cool for 15 minutes and dust with powdered sugar.
 Cut into desired size.
 (1" squares for Christmas plates)

-These were always one of Craig Alan's favorite cookies, his Dad's, too!
+These were always one of Craig A.'s favorite cookies, his Dad's, too!